heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 <p class="rights">Please include attribution to contentmarketinginstitute.com with this graphic<p>

-# Methodic Content Marketing (after G. Grunert)
+# Methodic Content Marketing (after G. Grunert @grunertMethodischesContentMarketing2019)

 ## Data as foundation

-> "Scalable and predictable content marketing is based on the evaluation of large amounts of data collected on your own platforms or delivered by third-party platforms" (G. Grunert)
+> "Scalable and predictable content marketing is based on the evaluation of large amounts of data collected on your own platforms or delivered by third-party platforms" (G. Grunert @grunertMethodischesContentMarketing2019)

 ## Personalisation

 > "As the individual user is at the centre of content marketing, the personalisation of the content is decisive for the success of the measure."
- (G. Grunert)
+ (G. Grunert @grunertMethodischesContentMarketing2019)

 ## Role of the editorial staff